Universal Observables, SUSY RG-Flows and Holography: Supergravity backgrounds

 \section{Supergravity backgrounds}

 In this section we present three supergravity backgrounds.
 These are solutions of the equations of motion of Type IIB (for background I), eleven dimensional supergravity (backgrounds II) and Type IIA (backgrounds III).
 These all share a common five dimensional sub-manifold, that was written by Anabal\'on, Nastase and Oyarzo \cite{Anabalon:2024che}.
 The equations of motion have been checked using Mathematica.
-The construction of each of these backgrounds, the presence of SUSY and other details are discussed in the companion work \cite{CHINZ2}.
+The construction of each of these backgrounds, the presence of SUSY and other details are discussed in the companion work \cite{CHINZ2}. {We give a quick summary of the construction in Section \ref{rough-view}}.
 In Section \ref{sectionQFT} we study some aspects of the dual field theories and observables.
 Below, we write the backgrounds.